openupthecloud/system/README.md

 ### Community

 The system has a companion Slack community to help you on your journey.
+This community is about building your career in cloud.
+Getting direction, building focus and discipline, and achieving whatever the goals you set yourself in tech, cloud and life.
+This community is not tech oriented.
+There are many other great communities for tech.
+This community exists more for career support and guidance.
+We’re here to support you in building an amazing life for yourself, your families and those around you.
+Learn more by reading the Open Up The Cloud [mission](https://openupthecloud.com/mission).

+We look forward to sharing your **“I got the job!”** post!

 *To apply to join the **Open Up The Cloud** community please [complete this form](https://openupthecloud.com/community).*